AgentXRay: White-Boxing Agentic Systems via Workflow Reconstruction: Impact Statement

 \section{Impact Statement}

-This paper presents work whose goal is to advance the field of LLM by improving the interpretability of multi-agent systems.
+This paper presents work whose goal is to advance the field of machine learning by improving the interpretability of multi-agent systems.
 While such techniques may indirectly influence downstream applications of agent-based systems, we do not foresee significant negative societal or ethical risks arising directly from this work.